 Of the top quarterback prospects for the 2018 NFL Draft, Darnold has the best intangibles and the most “it factor.”
 There is no doubt that Darnold has a lot of moxie.
 He is a gamer who doesn’t quit and pushed his team to wins.
 Darnold is said to have very good intangibles off the field and football character with leadership.
 Sources from a variety of NFL teams have spoken positively about him in that regard.
-With his excellent intangibles, Darnold could be the star of the interview process, which could push him up to being the first quarterback selected and possibly the No. 1-overall pick of the 2018 NFL Draft.
+Darnold isn’t loudest player or a huge “rah-rah” kind of quarterback, but he has a calm presence that leads by example.

-The Giants could be a fit for Darnold with the No. 2-overall pick.
+If Cleveland passes on Darnold, the Giants could be a fit for Darnold with the No. 2-overall pick.
 They could use a young franchise quarterback with Eli Manning aging.

 Staying in New York, the Jets traded up in the first round to get a franchise quarterback, and Darnold would be a no-brainer pick for them if he gets to the No. 3 spot.